WizCreative/sumofnaturalnos/README.md

-# for selection task of Django github study jams
+# for selection task of Django python study jams by Tinkerhub